SeanMcP/seanmcp.com/src/adventure-games/rethinking-wolves.md

     - Small settlements try to attract wolves to their area
     - Settlement provides wolves with food when necessary
     - Wolves summon the local ruler to a monthly meeting by howling
-  - They an smell fear and are occasionally aggressive towards humans who lie
+  - They can smell a lie and are distrustful of and occasionally aggressive towards liars
 - Vampires can turn into jet-black pumas
   - They rarely choose wolves as their animal due to their good reputation